TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/configure/routing-policies.md

 ttn-lw-cli packetbroker home-networks list
 ```

 This shows only the Home Networks that have been set to be visible to other networks.
-If you are using {{% tts %}} Cloud or Dedicated Cloud, [contact The Things Industries support](mailto:support@thethingsindustries.com) to set your network to be listed or not.
-If you are using {{% tts %}} Open Source or Enterprise, see [Configuration]({{< relref "/reference/configuration/packet-broker-agent" >}}).

 <details><summary>Example output</summary>